Topology-Aware Active Learning on Graphs: Numerical Experiments

 \subsection{Coreset and Sequential Active Learning on Image Benchmarks}

 We present results on the MNIST \cite{mnist}, FashionMNIST \cite{xiao2017fashion}, and CIFAR-10 \cite{cifar} datasets.
-Before constructing the graphs, we first embed the data into a latent space using unsupervised neural networks.
+Before constructing the graphs, we first embed the data into a latent space using unsupervised neural networks, which provides a better setting to compute similarities and ensure a meaningful graph \cite{brown2024gll,miller_graph-based_2022}.
 For MNIST and FashionMNIST, we utilize VAE \cite{vae} embeddings, and similarly we use SimCLR \cite{simclr} embeddings of the CIFAR-10 data, all provided by the \texttt{graphlearning} Python package \cite{graphlearning}.
+We construct the graph with $k_1=25$, and use Laplace learning as the classifier (see Section~\ref{sec:background:GLR}).
+We run 10 trials of each experiment.
+Our main results are shown in Figures \ref{fig:coreset_100} and \ref{fig:coreset_stopping}, and Table \ref{tab:coresets}.
+We discuss them further here.

 \begin{remark}[Presenting a Fair Comparison to DAC] DAC requires the user to specify a radius $R$ that defines the distance from the current coreset points to the set of candidates for the next coreset point.
 The algorithm terminates once every coreset point is within at least $R$ of every other point.
 Hence, the choice of $R$ has a large impact on the number of points in the coreset, and thus also the accuracy.
-This leads to two issues: (1) since the algorithm is stochastic - randomly choosing a point from the set of candidate points at each iteration - it is impossible to ensure that the coreset will finish with a certain number of points, and (2) manually ending DAC early before it has reached its stopping condition could lead to catastrophic results; one could terminate DAC before a large portion of the dataset has been ``seen'' according to the choice of $R$.
+This leads to two issues: (1) since the algorithm is stochastic - randomly choosing a point from the set of candidate points at each iteration - it is impossible to ensure that the coreset will finish with a certain number of points, and (2) manually ending DAC early before it has reached its stopping condition could lead to catastrophic results; one could terminate DAC before a large portion of the dataset has been ``seen'' according to the choice of $R$. \end{remark}

 Remark \ref{remark:DAC_R} highlights strengths of our CC method: it does not require any user-inputted parameter such as $R$ - which has a significant impact on the size of the coreset and its accuracy - and greedily chooses the best point at each iteration.
 However, this presents some difficulty in reporting completely fair comparisons between our method and DAC at a given label rate, such as $100$ labels in Figure \ref{fig:coreset_100}.
 As we have established, issue (1) may cause DAC to end with fewer than $100$ points, and truncating a coreset that exceeds $100$ labeled points could significantly harm results per issue (2).